Procedure Committee

 The Procedure Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to consider the practice and procedure of the House in the conduct of public business.
 The committee is governed by Standing Order number 147, which sets out its remit, powers, and the number of members.

 Membership

+Membership of the committee is as follows:

+Changes since 2024

 58th parliament

-In the 58th parliament, the membership of the committee is the following:
+In the 58th parliament, the membership of the committee was the following:

+Changes

 57th parliament

 In the 57th parliament, the members of the committee was the following:

 Changes

 Occasionally, the House of Commons orders changes to be made in terms of membership of select committees, as proposed by the Committee of Selection.
 Such changes are shown below.